erco77/1a2-pic/README-project-management-notes.txt

 	  a soft cloth or folded papertowel that is just under those components so that it presses them against the board.
 I then solder the leads on the solder side.

-	  If in doubt about the component laying flat, I touch solder on ONE pin first, let it harden to hold the socket in place, then flip the board over to view the board sideways to see if the socket is resting flat.
-If not, I can touch the iron to that one pin to loosen it, while pressing on the socket to flatten it, making sure not to put a finger on the pin (it'll be hot!)
+	  If in doubt about the component laying flat, I touch solder on a corner pin first, let it harden to hold the socket in place, then flip the board over to view the board sideways to see if the socket is resting flat.
+If it's not, I can touch the iron to that one pin to loosen it, while pressing on the socket to flatten it, making sure not to put a finger on the pin (it'll be hot!).
+The reason for doing one pin is it's really hard to reseat a crooked component if all the pins have already been soldered; it's hard to heat ALL the pins at once so you can reseat before the solder hardens.. trust me.

-	> Do all the rest of the chip sockets
+	> Do all the larger chip sockets similarly.

+          Some sockets are nice in that they have pins you can bend to hold the sockets flat and in place when you flip the board for soldering.
+If that's not an option, solder a few at a time, using a cloth or folded napkin underneath to hold them flat against the board.

 	> Do all the small through hole discrete components (resisitors, capacitors..).

+          I like to solder all the resistors with the color bands facing the same way, the first band digit facing up or facing left.
+I try to be consistent, as it simply looks nicer that way.

-	  For these I put them in a few at a time, and have them inserted into the holes, pre-bent into a "U" shape with needle nose pliers, and hold them in place with my finger tips while I flip the board, and bend the leads at 45 degree angles to hold them in place, then touch solder at the pads, and trim off the leads with small wire cutters:
+	  For these I do a bunch at a time, having them all pre-inserted into the holes, pre-bent into a "U" shape with needle nose pliers, and hold them in place with my finger tips while I flip the board, and bend all the leads at 45 degree angles to hold them in place:

                                        \\                  //
                                         \\                // <-- bend leads 45 degrees